pelagia123/todo-list-tutorial/element-ref.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Now we can use the value that the user entered in the `input` element in the method called when clicking the `Save` button!
+Now we can use the value that the user entered in the `input` element directly in the method call to handle clicking the `Save` button!

 ### What is that `#` we see?